 (1) A member of the Council must at all times act in good faith, honestly and for a proper purpose in the performance of the functions of his or her office, whether within or outside the State.

 (2) A member of Council must not improperly use his or her position to gain an advantage for himself or herself or another person, whether within or outside the State.

-(3) Subsection (1) does not apply to conduct that is merely of a trivial character and does not result in significant detriment to the interest of the University.
+(3) Subsection (1) does not apply to conduct that is merely of a trivial character and does not result in significant detriment to the interests of the University.

-The fiduciary duty involves both the nature of the decision (is it in the interest of the University, has the power been used for the purpose for which it was given?) and the propriety of the conduct of the decision-maker (has the Council member avoided all possible conflict between his or her interest and that of the University?).
+The fiduciary duty involves both the nature of the decision (is it in the interests of the University, has the power been used for the purpose for which it was given?) and the propriety of the conduct of the decision-maker (has the Council member avoided all possible conflict between his or her interests and that of the University?).

 Other examples of fiduciary relationships are those between an agent and principal, a trustee and beneficiary, solicitor and client, a director and a corporation.